veronicatesei/hcl-universal-orchestrator-chart/README.md

    <uno_release_name> is the deployment name of the instance.
 **TIP:** Use a short name or acronym when specifying this value to ensure it is readable.

-**Note:** When upgrading to a later version of  HCL Universal Orchestrator, you must manually delete the older version of the executable job plug-in.
+**Note:** When upgrading to a later version of HCL Universal Orchestrator from V1.1.0 or V1.1.1, you must manually delete the older version of the executable job plug-in.

 ## Uninstalling the Chart